mevdschee/AdventOfCode2024/README.md

 # AdventOfCode2024

-Advent of Code 2024 puzzle solutions in Go
+Advent of Code 2024 puzzle solutions in Kotlin.

 See: http://adventofcode.com/2024/